inferno-framework/davinci-pas-test-kit/docs/Server-Details.md

 kit:

-- Cannot verify the correct usage of X12-based terminology: terminology requirements for all elements bound to X12 value sets will not be validated.
+- Cannot verify the correct usage of X12-based terminology: terminology requirements for all elements bound to X12 value sets will not be validated beyond the expected codes indicating approval, denial, and pended decisions.
-- Cannot verify the meaning of codes: validation that a given response conveys something specific, e.g., approval or pending, is not performed.
 - Cannot verify matching semantics on inquiries: no checking of the identity of the ClaimResponse returned for an inquiry, e.g., that it matches the input or the original request.